eharaldson/eharaldson/README.md

 ### Erik Haraldson

-👨‍💻 Looking for a junior role in Data Science/Machine Learning/Quantitative Development
+👨‍💻 Data Scientist at Shift Technology in London, UK

-🌱 Graduate from Oxford (Engineering) and AiCore (Data Science)
+🌱 Graduate from Oxford (Masters in Engineering) and AiCore (Data Science bootcamp)

 🤩 Machine Learning and Deep Learning enthusiast